derekdstratton/advice-learning/remote_running.md

 Lab Machine: `ssh dstratton@134.197.95.144`

+To make sure it doesn't fail, try using `screen`

+I could also use `scp` to bring trained models back to this to test visually.
+Or I can just test them remotely, either works.

+copy a directory: `pscp -r -P 22 dstratton@134.197.95.144:/home/dstratton/PycharmProjects/advice-learning-remote/models/SuperMarioBros-v3_AdviceModel_21 .`
+^ optionally run with `-pw password` for easier life

 `export DISPLAY={my windows IP}:0`

+local ip: `172.27.42.239`

 can't test remotely with visuals in PyCharm since there's no x11 forwarding